Pekaby/seasonal-content/readme.txt

 = 1.1.0 =
 * Reworked the backup system for seasonal posts for improved stability
 * Fixed a bug where categories were not being saved correctly

+= 1.2.0 =
+* Reworked how the current season is stored for better stability
+* Fixed an issue where content could be lost after renaming a category
+* Now Addons marked as "in development"
+* Removed the ability to set seasonal content as the background of sections

 == Credits ==